OsasAzamegbe/Url-Shortening-Service/README.md

 # Url-Shortening-Service

-Creating the backend of a **URL SHORTENER** that takes urls and gives users shortened versions for easier use.
+**URL SHORTENER** that takes urls and gives users shortened versions for easier use.
 The shortened urls redirect to the original __long url__ when accessed through a browser.
+Built with the MERN stack.
+MongoDb, Node.js, React and Express.

 To run this project locally: